-When you file for unemployment benefits, your initial eligibility for benefits is based on your earnings and your reason for leaving your job.
+When you apply for Unemployment Insurance (UI), your initial eligibility for benefits is based on your earnings and your reason for leaving your job.
 Ongoing eligibility requirements include being able to work, available for work, and actively searching for work.

-To be eligible for unemployment benefits, you must:
+To be eligible for Unemployment Insurance (UI) benefits, you must:

 To qualify for benefits, each week, you must be:

-You may not be eligible for unemployment benefits if your only source of employment is from working as:
+You may not be eligible for Unemployment Insurance (UI) benefits if your only source of employment is from working as: